-On 27 August 2001 we released our first provisional decision and we asked for and received submissions from both Zespri and on that decision.
+On 28 August 2001 we released our first provisional decision.
+We asked for and, received, submissions from both Zespri and on that decision.

-The inquiry then reconvened on 3 December 2001 - it had not been practicable for all parties to meet prior to that date - when the Deputy Chairman, Hendrik Pieters, was present as a member of the Board and Grant Eynon, who had replaced Bruce Abrahams as a member of the Board in elections held during

-2001 was also present.
+The inquiry reconvened on 3 December 2001 - it had not been practicable for all parties to meet prior to that date - when Grant Eynon, who had replaced Bruce Abrahams as a member of the Board in elections held during 2001, was also present.
 The Chairman sought and obtained the consent of and Zespri for the Board, as it was then constituted to consider and determine the complaint.

-At the meeting on 3 December 2001 both Zespri and positions on whether, if there was discrimination, it could be characterised as "justifiable", but immediately following that meeting we decided to seek further assistance on that question.
-We took the view that the non-discrimination rule involved the single concept of "unjustifiably discriminating" among suppliers and that it was not appropriate to seek to separate the elements of discrimination on the one hand, and whether any discrimination was justifiable on the other.
+At the meeting on 3 December 2001 Zespri reserved its position on whether, if there was discrimination, that discrimination could be characterised as "justifiable", but immediately following that meeting we decided to seek further assistance on that question.
+We took the view that the non-discrimination rule2 involved the single concept of "unjustifiably discriminating among suppliers" and that it was not appropriate to seek to separate the elements of discrimination on the one hand, and whether any discrimination was justifiable on the other.
 We advised both parties on 5 December 2001 that we would appreciate any assistance they could give on that overall issue and we sought that assistance before 14 December 2001.
 We have received and considered the parties' submissions on that issue.